Eugene Raskin: Career success

 For "Those Were the Days", Raskin had found a Russian tune by composer Boris Fomin, which Raskin had grown up hearing and for which he wrote lyrics in English, then illegally put a copyright on both tune and lyrics.

 He and his wife Francesca were international balladeers for years and recorded several albums for Elektra Records.
 They played London's Blue Angel every year and always closed their show with "Those Were the Days".
 Paul McCartney frequented the club when they were performing and, when the Beatles formed the Apple label, he secured the rights to "Those Were the Days" for a record by singer Mary Hopkin.
 The song was subsequently released in many versions by various artists, in over twenty languages.

 At the peak of the song's success, a New York company made a commercial using Raskin's version of the melody with new lyrics, "Rokeach Ga-filte-fish, Rokeach Ga-filte-fish". saying that the tune was an old Russian folk tune and was in public domain.
-Raskin sued and won his case and a settlement, on the grounds that his version of the melody, which he had altered from its public-domain form to fit his lyrics, was sufficiently altered to be eligible for copyright.
+Raskin sued and won his case and a settlement, on the grounds that his version of the melody, which he had slightly altered from its public-domain form to fit his lyrics, was sufficiently altered to be eligible for copyright.

 At one time, Raskin opened mail containing a check for $26,000, which were the royalties just for the US mechanicals for that month.
 Raskin bought a home in Pollença, Mallorca, a Porsche Spyder and a sailboat, and lived very well off his royalties for the rest of his life.

 He also got royalties from his novel Stranger in my Arms, his play The Old Friend, and his several books on architecture, which are still used in various universities around the world.